techjay-c/tp/docs/DeveloperGuide.md

 Expected Output in the Dentist List: No dentist is deleted.

 Expected Output in Command Output Box:  Error details shown in the Command Output Box to show if it is an Invalid Dentist ID, or if it is an invalid command format.

+## Appointment

+### Adding an Appointment

+Prerequisite: There is at least 1 Patient `XXX`, at least 1 Dentist `Bernard Tan` and at least 1 Treatment `Braces` stored in ToothTracker.
+XXX's Patient ID is 2 and Bernard Tan's Dentist ID is 4.

+`add-appointment dentist/4 patient/2 start/2023-11-29 16:00 tr/Braces`

+Expected Output in the Appointment List: New appointment added into the Appointment List.

+`add-appointment patient/2 start/2023-11-29 16:00 tr/Braces`

+Expected Output in the Command Output Box: Error message for invalid command format, prompting users with correct attributes to include.

+### Listing all Appointments

+Prerequisite: THere is at least 1 Appointment stored in ToothTracker.

+`list-appointment`

+Expected Output in the Appointment List: All Appointments stored in ToothTracker is displayed.

+Expected Output in the Command Output Box: Listed all appointments!

+### Filtering Appointments by Dentist ID

+Prerequisite: There is at least one Appointment stored in ToothTracker with Dentist `Bernard Tan`.
+Bernard Tan's Dentist ID is 4.

+`filter-appointment dentist 4`

+Expected Output in the Appointment List: Appointments with Dentist `Bernard Tan` is displayed.
+Expected Output in the Command Output Box: Appointments with dentist whose dentist ID is 4 listed.

+`filter-appointment dentist -1`
+Expected Output in the Command Output Box: Error message for invalid ID provided.

+### Filtering Appointments by Patient ID

+Prerequisite: There is at least one Appointment stored in ToothTracker with Patient `XXX`.
+XXX's Patient ID is 2.

+`filter-appointment patient 2`

+Expected Output in the Appointment List: Appointments with Patient `XXX` is displayed.
+Expected Output in the Command Output Box: Appointments with patient whose patient ID is 2 listed.

+`filter-appointment patient -1`
+Expected Output in the Command Output Box: Error message for invalid ID provided.

+### Deleting an Appointment

+Prerequisite: There is at least 1 Appointment stored in ToothTracker.

+`delete-appointment 1`

+Expected Output in the Appointment List: Appointment with APPOINTMENT_ID 1 is deleted from the appointment list.

+Expected Output in the Command Output Box: Details of the deleted appointment shown.

+`delete-appointment -1`

+Expected Output in the Command Output Box: Error details shown for invalid APPOINTMENT_ID provided.

 (More to be added)